-An estimation of the difference in the extent of seagrass habitat now, and in the future (2038), based on a 26% increase if anchoring pressure were removed entirely across the SAC is illustrated in this map.
-On the following page the potential change in ecosystem services are outlined in Table 7 as well as the current distribution is illustrated for comparison.
+An estimation of the difference in the extent of seagrass habitat now (as shown in Figure 3), and in the future (2038), based on a 26% increase if anchoring pressure were removed entirely across the SAC is illustrated in Figure 10.
+The potential change in ecosystem services are outlined in Table 7.
 These estimations are based on the anchoring pressure being consistent over the entire SAC, which is unrealistic, however, this offers an indication of the potential were this pressure to be removed entirely.